mars0i/pasta/doc/README.md

 README.md at the root of this repo for general notes about pasta, how to run it, etc.

-* perception.pdf: Notes on k-snipes' learning algorithm.
+* kSnipePerception.pdf: Notes on k-snipes' learning algorithm.

 * defsim.md: Documentation on the `defsim` macro in `utils.defsim`.
 This is used in Sim.clj and generates code whose effects are used